apnatvar/practiceCodes/README.md

 23. GridTravellingOptimised - used a recursive approach and memoization to calculate the number of ways you can reach the bottom right box in the grid from the top left.
 24. qrcode - python code to generate a QRCode for a given link.
 25. goldenGoal - 2 players try to score a goal to win the game on a 3x5 grid.
 Outputs grid after every turn on cmd.
 Players can chose to kick the ball (to a random location) or move with the ball, tackle and move, save goals.
+26. Weather-application - This was code written to develop a Weather Application using Javascript for Internet Application module at Trinity College Dublin.
+It runs on an express server and emulates a client-server model and receives information from a third party using REST APIs, parses it into its own API and communicates with the client.
 26. website - folder contains code I am developing for my portfolio website.
 This will be hosted on AWS S3 when I finish with the codes.
 27. fcc_sciComp - codes I wrote for my freeCodeCamp Scientific Computing with Python Certificaion, accessed at https://freecodecamp.org/certification/fcc901fd6a0-d5f9-498d-b8e0-a27d204a8976/scientific-computing-with-python-v7